mohamuhsin/rock-paper-scissors/README.md

 Inside of this if statement, the computerChoice must either be 'rock' or 'paper'.
 Write logic that will return a winner.

 #11 Don’t forget to test your function!

+#12 Everything is set up.
+Now you need to start the game and log the results.

+Create a function named playGame.

+Inside the playGame() function, create a variable named userChoice set equal to the result of calling getUserChoice(), passing in either 'rock', 'paper', or 'scissors' as an argument.

+Create another variable named computerChoice, and set it equal to the result of calling getComputerChoice().

+Under both of these variables, use console.log to print them to the console.